-Eustice ‘Bimbo’ Madikela, Ntshingo Matabane, Fanyana Nhlapo (collectively known as the COSAS 3) and Zandisile Musi were members of the Congress of South African Students (COSAS), an organisation associated with the then banned African National Congress (ANC).
+Eustice ‘Bimbo’ Madikela, Ntshingo Matabane, Fanyana Nhlapo and Zandisile Musi (collectively known as the COSAS 4) were members of the Congress of South African Students (COSAS), an organisation associated with the then banned African National Congress (ANC).

 Tlhomedi Ephraim Mfalapitsa was a former member of Umkhonto weSizwe (MK), the military branch of the ANC.
 However, he later became a Security Branch officer in the South African Police (SAP), turning ‘askari’.
 Before his defection from the ANC, Mfalapitsa had enjoyed a close relationship with Musi’s brothers, who had served with him in MK, while the men were in exile.
 After Mfalapitsa joined the SAP, he established contact with Musi.
 The latter explored the possibility of leaving the country with Mfalapitsa, whom he erroneously believed to be a member of MK.